Skip to content

 Exceptions: To which buildings does the GEG not apply?

 All buildings are subject to Section 3 of the GEG, which deals with the inspection of air conditioning systems.
-For the rest of the law, however, the following buildings are not considered:
+However, the following buildings are not subject to the rest of the law:

-• Farm buildings used primarily for animal breeding or husbandry
+• Business buildings that are primarily used for animal breeding or husbandry

-• Buildings that have to be kept open for a long time and over a large area depending on their intended use
+• Buildings that have to be kept open over a large area and for long periods of time depending on their intended use

 • Tents and temporary buildings with a planned useful life of less than 2 years